Jaswanth-S/config-server-poc/README.md

 spring.cloud.config.uri=http://localhost:8888/

-Now your spring boot application get configurations from demo-mongo.properties
+Now your spring boot application get configurations from demo-mongo.properties file from github

 In this case I specified url to connect to mongodb conatiner